-- (1) The amount disclosed for our fiscal year ended December 31, 2021 includes \$15,309 related to company-paid housing. - (2) The amounts disclosed represent the aggregate grant date fair value of the stock options granted to Mr. Zindrick during fiscal year 2020 under our 2019 Plan, computed in accordance with FASB ASC Topic 718.
+- (1) Includes \$16,893 related to company-paid housing. - (2) Mr. Samuelson was a consultant from January 2021 through September 8, 2022.
+These amounts represent the amounts earned as a consultant prior to becoming an employee. - (3) The amounts disclosed represent the aggregate grant date fair value of the stock options granted to our named executive officers under our 2019 Plan, computed in accordance with FASB ASC Topic 718.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
 The assumptions used in calculating the grant date fair value of the stock options are set forth in Note 13 to our annual financial statements included elsewhere in this prospectus.
-This amount does not reflect the actual economic value that may be realized by the named executive officer upon vesting or exercise of the stock options, or the sale of the common stock underlying such awards. - (3) Dr. Capello became a named executive officer in 2021 and as such his 2020 compensation is not included in the Summary Compensation Table above.
+This amount does not reflect the actual economic value that may be realized by the named executive officer upon vesting or exercise of the stock options, or the sale of the common stock underlying such awards. - (4) The amount shown represents a one-time cash retention bonus paid to Mr. Ryder pursuant to the terms of his employment agreement and in connection with his commencement of employment, as described below under "-Agreements with Named Executive Officers." - (5) Mr. Samuelson joined the company in September 2022, and as such his 2021 consulting compensation is included in the Summary Compensation Table as All Other Compensation.
+His 2022 salary reflects the pro rata amount earned in 2022. - (6) Mr. Samuelson joined the company in September 2022 and as such his 2022 salary reflects the pro rata amount earned in 2022. - (7) Mr. Ryder joined the company in October 2021 and as such his 2021 salary reflects the pro rata amount earned in 2021. - (8) The amount shown represents a one-time cash relocation bonus paid to Mr. Ryder pursuant to the terms of his employment agreement and in connection with his commencement of employment, as described below under "-Agreements with Named Executive Officers."